nickserv/danamccurdy.com/_posts/2019-08-02-what-we-are.md

 image: 'https://i.imgur.com/X198TOn.png'
 ---
-How can we see perfection in a tree, or in a sunset, but not in ourselves?
+How can we see perfection in a tree, or in a sunset, but not in ourselves, or in each other?

 Each one of us is no less a miracle, no less an expression of the sublime.